ggerganov/llama.cpp/examples/llava/README-qwen2vl.md

 *Have fun with the models ! :)*

-## Limitations
+## Current limitations

-* Currently, only support the image to be in the very beginning of the input prompt to the LLM.
+* This only supports the image to be in the very beginning of the input prompt to the LLM.
+* The vision model (clip.cpp)'s GPU backend support, which Qwen2VL uses, is disabled.